Abstract-Dex/Stock-Price-Prediction-LSTM/README.md

 # Stock-Price-Prediction-LSTM

-LSTMs for stock price prediction in PyTorch and Tensorflow
+LSTMs for stock price prediction using PyTorch

 ## Introduction